-Do you want to learn everything about SEO?
-Before I teach you how it works and how to do it, let’s first go over the definition of SEO, and then we will dive into how SEO works.
+Want to go for the full read instead?
+Before I teach you how it works and how to do it, let’s first go over the definition of SEO.

 What Is SEO?

 SEO stands for search engine optimization.
-SEO is the process of taking steps to help a website or piece of content rank higher on Google.
+What is search engine optimization?
+It is the process of taking steps to help a website or piece of content rank higher on Google.

-The key difference between SEO and paid advertising is that SEO involves “organic” ranking, which means you don’t pay to be in that space.
-To make it a bit simpler, search engine optimization means taking a piece of online content and optimizing it so search engines like Google show it towards the top of the page when someone searches for something.
+The key difference between SEO and paid advertising is that an SEO strategy involves “organic” ranking, which means you don’t pay to be in that space.
+To make it even simpler, search engine optimization means taking a piece of online content and optimizing it so search engines like Google show it towards the top of the page when someone searches for something.

 Core Elements of SEO: On-Page SEO and Off-Page SEO